opentx/opentx-taranis-manual/first-steps.md

 We'll see later why this makes sense.

-Next up: a little mix.

-I'm going to be lazy and just tell you to go back up and check the mixer screen description a bit further up for the throttle -> elevator compensation.

-I'm sure it will seem much more clear now!
+### Delta mix example

 Let's do a delta mix.

-Again, what kind of control surfaces do we have, and what do we want them to do?
+As always, ask yourself, what kind of control surfaces do we have, and what do we want them to do?

 We have 2 elevons.

 They must move in the same direction when the elevator stick is moved, but they must move in opposite directions when the aileron stick is moved.

 So, let's pick 2 channels to connect our servos to.
 CH3 and 7, because... why not.
 Trying to make you forget about old school fixed channel assignments here ;)